hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-token-sdk.md

         </tr>
         <tr>
             <td>
+                <span class="chip">enhancement</span><span class="chip">interoperability</span>
             </td>
             <td>
                 - Transfer metadata key does not include txid and metadata counter anymore.
 It is up to the validator to make sure these keys are used properly
+- check that a transfer contains only metadata that has been validated
+- extend interop integration tests to orion

 Signed-off-by: Angelo De Caro <adc@zurich.ibm.com>
             </td>